geetoor-maven/pentaho/4_INSTALL_JAVA.md

 ```
 ![JAVA-3](img/java/jv3.png)

 4. Set Environment Variables.
-Open the ~/.bashrc with By running this command in the terminal
+Open the ~/.bashrc with by running this command in the terminal
 ```sh
 gedit .bashrc
 ```
-and add this code At the top line
+And add this code at the top line
 ```sh
 # add java home
 export JAVA_HOME=$(dirname $(dirname $(readlink -f $(which java))))